ebzzry/ebzzry.github.io/en/src/nix.md

 I like, they are:

 - deterministic
+- reproducible
 - stateless
+- declarative
+- consistent
+- portable
+- reliable
 - purely functional
-- declarative
-- reproducibility
-- portability
-- reliability
-- non-collisions
+- has transactional updates

 Another important member of the Nix family is [NixOps](https://nixos.org/nixops); it enables one to deploy NixOS on bare metal machines, virtual machines, or cloud using the declarative approach that